-&lt;sup>10 See HUD Verification Guidance for the Public Housing And Housing Choice Voucher Programs (March 2004)
+10 See HUD Verification Guidance for the Public Housing And Housing Choice Voucher Programs (March 2004)

-BHA will send third party verifications directly to the third party.
-The BHA may fax a verification form to a third party and request a return fax to the BHA after the form is completed.
+BHA after the form is completed.
 Each BHA verification form sent to a third party will include the following:

-- (a) Authorization from the Applicant to release the information on the BHA's General Release Form (HUD 9886) or Income Verification Form, and - (b) BHA Third-Party Verification form.
+(a) Authorization from the Applicant to release the information on the BHA's General Release Form (HUD 9886) or Income Verification Form, and

+(b) BHA Third-Party Verification form.